SuperDARN/pydarn/docs/dev/code_review.md

 If you made the change requested, then select `resolve conflict` so they know you addressed their comment.

-If you are answer question or responding to some feedback remember to acknowledge their time, then address it in collaborative manner.
+If you are answering a question or responding to some feedback, remember to acknowledge their time and effort, then address it in collaborative manner.
 Remember to hit `Start a review` to prevent multiple email notifications.

-Once all comments are addressed then follow steps 9-10 in the above steps.
+Once all comments are addressed then follow steps 9-10 in the `How to start a Code Review` section.

 ## General Guidelines

 Here are some general guidelines to follow when code reviewing or responding to one:

-- Dedicate time to review of a given period, avoid being distracted
+- Dedicate time to review in a given period, avoid being distracted
 - Ask questions instead of stating
 - Remember to comment on the code
-- Acknowledge time spent and saying "Thank you"
+- Acknowledge time spent and say "Thank you"
 - Suggest solutions or help
 - Avoid aggressive terminology
 - Avoid reviewing in a bad mood or feeling pressured/rush
 - Review all comments to make sure it sounds helpful and not demeaning
 - Avoid pedantic points, focus on what is needed and not personal preferences
-- Any amount of reviewing small or large is welcoming!
+- Any amount of reviewing small or large is welcome!
 - Approve!
-If things look good approve  the PR this helps with merging to happen
+If things look good approve the PR!
+Approvals take us one step closer to being able to merge the code!

 !!!
 Note
-    If you approve the PR and your the second to approve or there are already 2 approvals and all concerns addressed please merge the PR!
-Unless it is a release PR or a PR looking for more approvals.
+    If you approve the PR and you are the second to approve, or there are already 2 approvals and all concerns are addressed please merge the PR!
+Unless it is a release PR or a PR specifically looking for more than two approvals.